God’s love validates His justice. God in His holiness must judge sin, but only does so after all avenues of His love are exhausted.

 Jonah gets it right.
 Even as He complains to God, Jonah describes God accurately:

-• Merciful
+- Merciful

-• Compassionate
+- Compassionate

-• Slow to get angry
+- Slow to get angry

-• Filled with unfailing love
+- Filled with unfailing love

-• Eager to turn back from destroying people
+- Eager to turn back from destroying people

 God was prepared to give the Ninevites what they deserved.
 But as we can see, God is always willing to give us another chance when we sincerely repent and turn to Him.
 Even when He has already declared impending judgement.

-The Ultimate Example of God’s Love
+The Ultimate Example That God’s Love Validates His Justice

 There are several more examples in the Bible of God showing great mercy, either in the face of repentance or as a reflection of His divine protection and preservation.

-Link to Pinterest pin image of a cross highlighted by neon lighting in the background with text that reads "God's love validates His justice".
 Ultimately, He showed His great love for mankind by allowing His Son, Jesus Christ, to come to earth as a man and die as our once-for-all sacrifice for our sins.
 Jesus says there is no greater love than dying for a friend (John 15:13).

 With everything that God has done to give His creation every chance to choose Him, how can anyone claim that God acts in unloving ways?
 Or should God be expected to love, bless, and reward those who choose their own way and ignore God?

-And yet, even for those who have continually rejected God, they are given time upon time and chance upon chance to turn from their ways and follow Him.
+And even for those who have continually rejected God, they are given time upon time and chance upon chance to turn from their ways and follow Him.
 This is how God’s love validates His justice: through His kindness, tolerance and patience towards those who continue to refuse to turn from sin (Romans 2:4).

 Even those that mock God and claim He is actually evil are given another chance to repent with every breath they are granted.
 Let us keep such people in prayer, that one day they will come to know God’s love, before they finally come to know His justice.

-More Bible verses about God’s unfailing love:
+More Bible verses about how God’s love validates His justice:

 1 Chronicles 16:34; Psalm 86:15; Lamentations 3:22-23; Ezekiel 33:11; John 3:16; Romans 8:38-39; 1 John 3:1